 disclosure: affiliate links may be used in this post.

 You can paint clay flower pots using a pretty stenciled design.
 The painted pots are perfect for party centerpieces, holiday decorating, desktop organizers, or just for flower pots!
 If this project doesn’t make you smile nothing will.

 How To Paint Clay Flower Pots

 Nice and colorful.
 You guys know how I love bold colors.
-The neutral color terra cotta pot calls for colors that pop.
+The neutral color clay pot calls for colors that pop.
 That’s why I selected bold colors for the stenciled design.Cute isn’t it?
 Have you got an old pot around the house you can paint?
-If not you can buy a new terra cotta pot pretty cheap.
+If not you can buy a new clay pot pretty cheap.

 I spotted the flower pot craft when thumbing through a craft idea booklet at Michaels.
 It was so cute I wanted to make my own.
 I veered from the plan on the brochure.
 You didn't see that coming did you.
 The cool thing about crafting…you can make the project “your own”.
 Get the basic idea from Pinterest, a magazine, me, whatever, and go from there.

 I picked out a medium size clay (or terra cotta) pot, an adhesive stencil that had smallish flowers and graphic designs, and three bold acrylic paint colors.
 While wandering around the store looking stencils and paint supplies I noticed all of the Easter stuff.